googlefonts/gf-docs/VerticalMetrics/README.md

 *For brevity, we'll refer to the 3 sets of metrics as Typo, Hhea, Win.*

-### 4. Win Ascent and Win Descent values must be the same as the family's tallest/deepest yMin and yMax bbox values
+### 4. Win Ascent and Win Descent values must be the same as the family's tallest/deepest yMin and yMax bbox values (rounded up)
 The Microsoft [OpenType specification](https://www.microsoft.com/typography/otspec/os2.htm#wa).
 Recommends the following:
 >If any clipping is unacceptable, then the value should be set to yMax’.